The Ultimate Guide to Technical SEO for Australian Businesses

 - Ensure important pages receive internal link equity from high-traffic pages.

-7. Technical Considerations for Australian Sites
+7. Technical SEO Considerations for Australian Sites

 - Host your website on an Australian server for better local SEO performance.